Welcome to the UKFPO Careers page

 COPMeD is the Conference Of Postgraduate Medical Deans (UK).
 COPMeD provides a focus for those responsible for the strategic overview and operational delivery of postgraduate medical training in the four nations of the United Kingdom.
 The COPMeD website provides information on career development.

-Royal Medical Colleges
+Medical Royal Colleges

 General Medical Council (GMC)